Repository42/tstalk/README.md

 install requirements: `python -m pip -r requirements.txt`

+setup the database and the database user using `tstalk_schema.sql`

 add the script runner.py to cron (this will be changed in the future to allow for more frequent updates)

+after you have added

 ## Usage